 PEN Melbourne: Writers in Prison

-For those of us who consider reading and writing an essential part of life, the idea that a writer, editor or publisher could be pressured, imprisoned or blacklisted because of his/her work is a horrifying one.
-PEN Melbourne has an active programme of letter writing, events and publicity designed to increase international pressure on governments that persecute writers for peacefully exercising their rights to freedom of expression.
-The keystone of our programme is our response to Rapid Action Network.
+For those of us who consider reading and writing an essential part of life, the idea that a writer, editor or publisher could be pressured, imprisoned, blacklisted or even murdered because of their work is a horrifying one.
+PEN Melbourne has an active programme of letter/email writing, events and publicity designed to increase international pressure on governments that persecute writers for peacefully exercising their rights to freedom of expression.
+The keystone of our programme is our response to the PEN International Rapid Action Network.

 How to get involved

 There are many ways to become involved in PEN Melbourne’s work: volunteers are always needed to send letters in protest to governments that imprison writers.
 If you are interested in writing letters in support of writers in prison, please contact us.

 On this cold windy day in Melbourne we ask for your support for writer and opposition politician Selahattin Demirtaş in Turkey.